Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ### Fake Clues: 1/5
 **Poor - Needs significant revision**

-These fake clues fail to target any of the provided incorrect choices ('mineral', 'plant').
-Instead, they point to entirely unrelated concepts ('internet', 'literature') that are not options in the game, rendering them ineffective for misdirection within the game's structure.
+Both fake clues fail their criteria.
+They do not point to any of the incorrect answer choices ('mineral' or 'plant').
+Instead, they describe concepts ('internet/network', 'book/story') that are entirely unrelated to the provided choices.
+This means they do not effectively misdirect players toward wrong options among the given choices.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices